SaraTisell/easy-baking/README.md

 The contact page will give the visitors an opportunity to fill in a form to send us a question about the recipes or something similar.

-### The Footer

-The footer contains social media links.
 ## Technologies Used

 ### Languages